jwotto/jwotto.github.io/README.md

 - [x] add bass
 - [x] add rhythem
 - [x] add fx
-- [ ] sidechain heck for bass  --- if kick is placed on same note make less loud
-- [ ] make hihat on 2 and 4 open hihat
+- [ ] add left and right section in body instead of big canvas
+- [ ] scale body with javascript

 - [ ] make a design for pc/ tablet / phone

 - [ ] clean up code
 - [ ] bug fix

+extra's
+- [ ] sidechain hack for bass  --- if kick is placed on same note make less loud
+- [ ] make hihat on 2 and 4 open hihat
+- [ ] save array to a link